fletcher/MultiMarkdown-Gallery/README.md

 add custom font features using my customized version, you need to use XeLaTeX (Mac OS X only, for the most part).
 LaTeX gurus can get font changes on regular LaTeX installs, but this was easier for me.

+## What Is MultiMarkdown? ##

+by Fletcher T. Penney

+Another slideshow created via beamer, but this one is also a beginner's intro to what MultiMarkdown is.